 The stem rust epidemics of 1904 and ensuing economic turmoil resulted in heated discussions about stopping wheat stem rust disease.
 Grain merchants, millers, railroads and farmers needed a steady supply of wheat.
 An appropriation amendment to the "Morrill Act of 1862"(legislation that created the Land Grant Universities) provided a mechanism and funding for attacking the problem.
 Minnesota’s Senator, Knute Nelson authored that amendment.
 The appropriated funds designated for Minnesota were used to address stem rust of wheat and other plant disease issues by starting a Division of Vegetable Pathology within the University of Minnesota.

 Meanwhile, Dr. Edward Freeman had been hired by the United States Department of Agriculture’s Office of Grain Investigations.
 In 1907, while on a cereal rust disease(s) survey in the western United States, Freeman got a telegram requesting that he return to the University of Minnesota and establish a Division of Vegetable (Plant) Pathology and Botany.
 He accepted and was given a year to finish his USDA work.
 Thus, 1907 was the founding year of Plant Pathology at Minnesota, but organizational issues were deferred until Freeman’s return in 1908.

 The new unit was located on the University Farm in Saint Paul.
 It became the Division of Vegetable Pathology and Botany inside the College of Agriculture.
-Thus, there were two Botany units in the University, one in Minneapolis that addressed ‘pure’ botany and one in Saint Paul that addressed ‘economic’ botany.
+Thus, there were two Botany units at the University, one in Minneapolis that addressed ‘pure’ botany and one at the University's farm in Saint Paul that addressed ‘economic’ botany.